Special Feature: Products Sally Recommends

 6200 Courtney Campbell Causeway ( U.S. Highway 60)

-Upscale and reminiscent of the best of Key West.
-Oystercatchers continues to be one of TampaBay’s premier eating establishments.
+Upscale, Zagat Excellence award winner and reminiscent of the best of Key West, Oystercatchers continues to be one of TampaBay’s premier eating establishments.
 Scenically located on the shores of Old Tampa Bay with views of the Gulf’s glorious sunsets.
-Up-to-the-minute fresh seafood selections include: American red snapper, Florida mahi-mahi, Norwegian salmon, New Zealand orange roughy, Gulf Coast black grouper, Atlantic swordfish, yellowfin tuna, Idaho rainbow trout and Louisiana pompano.
-Great salads, steaks and huge servings are a hallmark.
-Awards: Zagat’s “Extraordinary,” Silver Soon Award and Wine Spectator Award of Excellence.
-Lunch and dinner daily.
-Sunday brunch.
+Fresh seafood selections, lunch, dinner and Sunday brunch.

 International Plaza, ground floor Renaissance Hotel

 Always an award winner.
 Innovative Italian and more.

 P.J.’s Seafood Restaurant

 Indian Rocks Beach